ConservationMetrics/gc-docs/docs/reference/gc-toolkit/externally-hosted/auth0/index.md

 4. In **Authentication / Database**, ensure Sign Ups are enabled (they are by default).
 5. In **Authentication / Social**, enable `google-oauth2`.
 Configure a Client ID and Client Secret for an OAuth 2.0 Client from a Google Cloud Platform project.
 See [this section on `gc-deploy` for more information](https://github.com/ConservationMetrics/gc-deploy/tree/main/auth0#gcp-oauth-client-configuration).

-## Creating an Auth0 Flow Action for User Approval
+## Creating an Auth0 Trigger Action for User Approval

-To handle user approval in Auth0, a Flow Action (named "Check Approval") serves as middleware between logging in and token issuance.
+To handle user approval in Auth0, a Trigger Action (named "Check Approval") serves as middleware between logging in and token issuance.

 ![Login flow](./images/login-flow.png)